openprocurement/openprocurement.tender.limited/docs/source/tutorial.rst

 Setting contract value for unit
 -------------------------------

-Setting contract value for unit is optional.
+Additionally you can set unit value for contract item.

 .. include:: tutorial/tender-contract-items-unit-value.http
    :code: